dwavesystems/dimod/docs/cpp.rst

 Models
 ======

-For the Python API and descriptions of the various models, see :ref:`dimod_models`.
+For the Python API and descriptions of the various models, see the :ref:`dimod_models` section.

 Binary Quadratic Model (BQM)
 ----------------------------